 Three Cheers for Sports in Paris Region!

-The Paris Marathon, the Open de France golf tournament, the arrival of the Tour de France cycling race, or the Roland-Garros French Open… Paris and its region overflow with internationally renowned sporting events.
-This history of the region's love of sport is not new: in the 12th century, Paris was already celebrated for its real tennis courts, then in the 19th century, its racetracks were famous throughout Europe!
+The love story between Paris Region and sport is not new: in the 12th century, Paris was already celebrated for its real tennis courts, then in the 19th century, its racetracks were famous throughout Europe!
 Today, you will find a multitude of sporting activities for all ages, budgets and tastes, whether you are an occasional or passionate athlete, or simply a spectator… Long live sport in the Paris region!

 "In Paris, on a bike, you overtake the cars," sang Joe Dassin.
 Non-polluting, healthy and fast, cycling is a magnificent way to discover the capital.
 Rent a Velib' and go for a ride!
 If you prefer to follow a guide, there are plenty of options, from the pioneering Paris Bike Tour; Fat Tire Tours Paris with its English-speaking guides, or Paris Charms & Secrets, that offer alternative tours around Paris on electric bikes.